How We Make House Flipping Insurance Easier

 In general, your vacant policy with the builder’s risk rider is around .5 to 1% of the property value per month.
 For example, a $200,000 policy would cost about $100 to $200 a month.
 A General Liability Umbrella policy is quite affordable.
 For a few hundred dollars, you may get $1M worth of coverage.

-All insurance coverage is not created equally, so it is best to think about how much coverage you need for your rehab house to ensure you are not underinsured or over-insured.
+All insurance coverage is not created equally, so it is always a good idea to think about what type of house flipping insurance and how much coverage you need for your rehab house to ensure you are not underinsured or over-insured.

 Get A Quote And Get Coverage Today